-With close heartfelt harmonies woven into their down-home approach to music, husband and wife Marilyn and Howdy Darrell of the Screen Door Slammers deliver songs that are equal parts tender and sweet as well as tough and brutally honest.
-They are based out of Austin, Texas.
+With close heartfelt harmonies woven into their down-home approach to music, Screen Door Slammers deliver songs that are equal parts tender and sweet as well as tough and brutally honest.

 Marilyn was born in Louisiana and raised in rural Nebraska and the redwoods of Northern California.
 Her first taste of music was learning ragtime piano from her Gram.
 In her family, making music came as naturally as eating or breathing.
-She grew up drawn to strong female songwriters and artists including Emmylou Harris, Linda Ronstadt, Loretta Lynn, and Joni Mitchell.
+She grew up drawn to strong female songwriters and artists including Emmylou Harris, Lucinda Williams, Loretta Lynn, Natalie Merchant, and Joni Mitchell.
 With a hint of old-timey, her approach to song is salt of the earth.